imixs/imixs-cloud/doc/SETUP.md

 ## Install Worker Nodes

 Now you can run the same script used to install the master node on each of your worker nodes.

+	$ sudo ~/imixs-cloud/scripts/setup_debian.sh

 This will install the docker runtime and kubernetes tools.

+### Adding a Worker Node to your Cluster

+To add the new node to your cluster you need to run the join command from the master setup:

+	$ sudo kubeadm join xxx.xxx.xxx.xxx:6443 --token xxx.xxxxxxxxx     --discovery-token-ca-cert-hash xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-To add the new node to your cluster created in the previous step run the join command from the master setup.
-If you do not know the join command you can run the following command on your master node frist:
+If you do not know the join command you can run the following command on your master node first:

 	$ kubeadm token create --print-join-command

-Run the output as a root user on your worker node:
+Check your new cluster status on your master node:

-	$ sudo kubeadm join xxx.xxx.xxx.xxx:6443 --token xxx.xxxxxxxxx     --discovery-token-ca-cert-hash xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-and list all nodes with:

 	$ kubectl get nodes

-## Controlling Your Cluster From your Workstation
+## Controlling your Cluster From your Workstation

 In different to docker-swarm, a kubernetes cluster can be administrated remote from your workstation.
-The tool ‘kubectl’ is the kubernetes command line tool used to manage your cluster via the kubernetes api either from your server or from a workstatio..
+The tool ‘kubectl’ is the kubernetes command line tool used to manage your cluster via the kubernetes api either from your server or from a workstation.

+For security reasons we recommend to run kubectl in smaller environments only from your master-node.

-Setup kubectl on Your Workstation
+### Setup kubectl on Your Workstation

 To run kubectl from your workstation you need first to install it.
 You will find the official install guide here.
 Note: you install only the kubectl tool, not a full kubernetes server as in the section before.